Onetime Indian politician convicted in 1984 anti-Sikh riots

-NEW DELHI (AP) — An Indian court has convicted a former politician of helping incite violence during anti-Sikh pogroms that left thousands of people dead.
+NEW DELHI (AP) — An Indian court on Monday convicted a former politician for his role in riots that swept India in 1984, leaving thousands of Sikhs dead in bloody pogroms, and sentenced him to life in prison.

-The Delhi High Court on Monday reversed an earlier acquittal of Sajjan Kumar in the 1984 riots, which broke out after then-Prime Minister Indira Gandhi was killed by her Sikh bodyguards.
+The Delhi High Court reversed an earlier acquittal of Sajjan Kumar in the riots, which broke out after then-Prime Minister Indira Gandhi was killed by her Sikh bodyguards.

-The 73-year-old Kumar, then a leader in Gandhi’s Congress party, was accused of inciting a New Delhi mob to kill a Sikh family.
-He was sentenced to life in prison.
-He has been ordered to surrender by Dec.
-31. More than 3,000 Sikhs were killed just in New Delhi.
+The 73-year-old Kumar, then a leader in Gandhi’s Congress party, was convicted of inciting a New Delhi mob to kill a Sikh family.
+He was ordered to surrender by Dec.
+31 to begin serving his sentence.

-A handful of other officials have been imprisoned for the anti-Sikh violence.
+More than 3,000 Sikhs were killed just in New Delhi in the riots.

 Most Read Nation & World Stories